 A few investigators have conducted pilot testing establishing ranges of UV doses that produce MEDs by skin type, which would eliminate MED testing per se.9-12 However, skin typing is inexact.
 Kwon and colleagues performed a similar study recommending UV doses corresponding to MEDs based on spectrophotometry readings for darker skinned individuals.7 However, with both of these approaches, one must still convert the UV dose based on the intensity of the device used in the publication to the device at hand.
 UV intensity and effects are determined by the nature of the UV emitting device, the lamps used in the device, the skin sensitivity, and the distance of the skin from the device, all of which vary from situation to situation.
-However, if one wishes to conduct conversions from one device to another, the Durham MED Tester is an all-in-one device that contains both a UV source and a template with holes that open and close that can be used to conduct MED testing.13
+This is probably the biggest source of error and confusion in using any MED methodology.
+However, if one wishes to conduct conversions from one device to another, the DURHAM Erythema Tester is an all-in-one device that contains both a UV source and a template that delivers ten graded irradiances increasing in 26% intervals in a single exposure, without opening or closing of motorized apertures, by employing graded opaque printed dots or etched small holes in a metal foil, so that in one exposure, all of the desired irradiances are delivered simultaneously.13 For more information about MED testing, dosimetry, and calibration in phototherapy, including how to report MED testing procedures, the authors recommend the guidelines from the British Photo-dermatology Group.
+14

 Acknowledgments: This work was funded by R21CA134819 (CH) and P30CA006927 (Cancer Center Core Grant).
 The authors would like to thank Elizabeth Culnan for her assistance with participant recruitment, Lia Boyle, Eva Panigrahi, and Kate Menezes for their assistance in the development of procedures, and Jeanne Pomenti with her assistance with manuscript preparation.
+We also thank the journal reviewers for their helpful suggestions.

 Disclosures: We have nothing to disclose.